wp-plugins/just-one-category/readme.txt

 == Compatibility ==

-Just One Category has only been tested against WordPress version 1.5.1.2 but should work with any version of WordPress greater than or equal too 1.5.
+Just One Category has been tested against WordPress versions 1.5.1.2 and 1.5.2 but should work with any version of WordPress greater than or equal too 1.5.
 (Why not <a href="http://wordpress.org/download/">upgrade</a>, though?)

 == Installation ==